US STOCKS-Nasdaq, S&P 500 fall as growth shares lose steam; banks report mixed earnings

 April 14 (Reuters) - The Nasdaq and the S&P 500 fell on Thursday as rising yields weighed on megacap growth stocks, while a slew of Wall Street lenders reported mixed earnings on the last day of a holiday-shortened week.

-Twitter Inc TWTR.N gained 2.9% after Tesla Inc TSLA.O CEO Elon Musk offered to buy the social media company for about $41 billion.
-The electric-car maker's shares fell 2.9%.
+Twitter Inc TWTR.N declined 0.7%, reversing early gains, after Tesla Inc TSLA.O CEO Elon Musk offered to buy the social media company for about $43 billion.
+The electric-car maker's shares fell 3.3%.

-Six of the 11 major S&P 500 sectors declined in early trading, with technology .SPLRCT and consumer discretionary .SPLRCD stocks leading losses.
+Six of the 11 major S&P 500 sectors declined, with technology .SPLRCT and communication services .SPLRCL falling more than 1% each and leading losses.

+"Not many retail or professional investors are rushing into the tech space now, especially the high valuation tech space," said Robert Pavlik, senior portfolio manager at Dakota Wealth Management.

+"It's the traders and algorithms that take advantage of daily price swings, and that's why you're seeing this movement in the tech shares."

-Megacap growth names such as Amazon.com Inc AMZN.O and Apple Inc AAPL.O fell about 1% each as Treasury yields rose after data showed initial claims for state unemployment benefits were higher than expected, while the rise in retail sales was just shy of estimates.
+Megacap growth names such as Amazon.com Inc AMZN.O and Apple Inc AAPL.O fell more than 1.5% each as Treasury yields jumped following two days of declines after a flurry of economic data and a policy announcement from the European Central Bank.
 US/

 Growth stocks have been hammered in the last few weeks as Treasury yields rallied on signals from the U.S. Federal Reserve that it will hike rates aggressively to control soaring inflation.

-Goldman Sachs Group Inc GS.N edged lower on reporting a 43% drop in profit, while Wells Fargo & Co WFC.N fell 4% following a 21% drop in quarterly profit.
+Goldman Sachs Group Inc GS.N edged 0.3% lower after reporting a 43% drop in profit, while Wells Fargo & Co WFC.N fell 3.2% following a 21% drop in quarterly profit.

-"The banks reflect some of the concerns that investors have with the market in general," said Rick Meckler, partner at Cherry Lane Investments in New Vernon, New Jersey.

-"The inflation has helped them on the revenue side, but hurt them on the cost side ... when you consider the types of reserves they feel they need to take, they're not producing the bottom line growth that markets become very addicted to."

 Overall, analysts have been less optimistic about earnings this quarter amid the ongoing war in Ukraine, soaring inflation and a more hawkish Fed.